 James LeTort, an Indian trader, claimed ownership of 500 acres of this land in 1719.
-He resided in a cabin located somewhere in this vicinity, and in partnership with two other well-known traders—Peter Bezaillion and Moses Comb—operated a lucrative trading post.
+He resided in a cabin located somewhere in this vicinity and, in partnership with two other well-known traders—Peter Bezaillion and Moses Comb—operated a lucrative trading post.

-Between this point and the opposite shore of the Susquehanna River, Christian Winiker (1730-1800; pronounced “Vinegar” due to local dialects) subsequently established a ferry crossing before the Revolutionary War to transport people and goods across thy river.
+Between this point and the opposite shore of the Susquehanna River, Christian Winiker (1730-1800; pronounced “Vinegar” due to local dialects) subsequently established a ferry crossing before the Revolutionary War to transport people and goods across the river.

 The present-day Vinegar Ferry Road brought local traffic to this crossing.